Q Can a EASA Flight Instructor with the privilege to instruct for the LAPL(A) instruct for the NPPL?

 A NPPL (SSEA) holders may now fly to the Channel Islands, subject to minor additional requirements.
 You may also now fly to the Isle of Man with prior clearance from their Aviation Authority.

-Q Do you think I will ever be able to use my NPPL in France?
+Q Can I fly using my NPPL in France?

-A Following discussions, the DGAC have agreed, in principle, to accept NPPL (SSEA) holders in their airspace, provided that such pilots' licences have 'ICAO equivalence'.
+A Following discussions, the DGAC have agreed to accept NPPL (SSEA) holders in their airspace, provided that such pilots' licences have 'ICAO equivalence'.
 This requires 2 additional requirements:

 • An 'ICAO-level' pilot medical certificate.